cljfx/cljfx/README.md

    function receives a function they can call to dispatch new events.
    While it's useless for resetting state, it can be useful in other circumstances.
-One is you can create a `:dispatch` effect that dispatches another effects, and another is you can describe asynchronous operations such as http requests as just data.
+One is you can create a `:dispatch` effect that dispatches another events, and another is you can describe asynchronous operations such as http requests as just data.
 Examples of both can be found at [examples/e18_pure_event_handling.clj](examples/e18_pure_event_handling.clj).
    This approach allows to specify side effects in a few places, and